biamess/quickReads/README.md

 You can view the app live at https://biamess.github.io/quickReads/.

 ## Coming soon
-In the works is pinning functionality, advanced sorting options, the ability to edit saved reads, and much more.
+In the works is pinning functionality, advanced sorting options, and much more.

+## Notes
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built with React.